Kev3dbyte/Nairobi-Religion-vs-Development-Data-Story/README.md

 i.
 I obtained a [GeoJSON file](Data/raw_data/Nairobi_Subcounties.geojson) with Nairobi subcounty polygon boundaries.

 ii.
-Using **Python scripts**, I performed a **Point-in-Polygon spatial join**, mapping each lat/lon coordinate to its corresponding subcounty.
+Using Python scripts, I performed a Point-in-Polygon spatial join, mapping each lat/lon coordinate to its corresponding subcounty.

 iii.
 This process ensured every facility was accurately categorized under its administrative subcounty, enabling precise aggregation and visualization.